-The use of ketamine by paramedics and police departments to subdue people under arrest is extremely controversial - so much so that Jeremy Cooper and Peter Cichuniec, the Aurora Fire Rescue medics who injected Elijah McClain with the drug during a police investigation in 2019, were indicted on charges of manslaughter and criminally negligent homicide along with three officers by a Colorado grand jury on September 1.
+The use of ketamine by paramedics and police departments to subdue people under arrest is extremely controversial – so much so Colorado's Aurora Fire Rescue paramedics Peter Cichuniec and Jeremy Cooper, who injected Elijah McClain with the drug during a police investigation in 2019, were indicted on charges of manslaughter and criminally negligent homicide along with three officers by a Colorado grand jury on Sept.
+1, 2021.

 Most people have seen the awful video of Aurora police taking down McClain for "suspicious behavior" on Aug.
 24, 2019.
 While on the ground, a medic stabbed him with a ketamine injection, a poweful anesthetic used both medically and recreationally.
 After the jab, according to the 32-page indictment, McClain, who weighed just 143 pounds (the amount given was for a 200-pound person), "appeared unconscious, had no muscle tone, was limp and had visible vomit coming from his nose and mouth."
 They performed CPR on McClain, who had no pulse.
 After three days, life support was removed.
 McClain was 23.